 It is well worth understanding the ins and outs of how to redeem your Velocity Points for Etihad flights.

 The 139,000 point top band for multi-flight redemptions still offers some value compared to the other options out there for redeeming your points on Etihad, and given how many opportunities there are to build up your Velocity balance, these are fairly achievable goals.

 However, with the per-sector Etihad fees imposed by Velocity, you need to take into account both the cabin you are flying in and number of sectors you are booking in order to calculate the true points + dollar cost to you (and your travelling companions).

 Ultimately you need to question whether redeeming Velocity Points with Etihad is the best goal to aim for with your point balance.

 Etihad redemptions have many things going for them – often good redemption availability, an excellent cabins, service and lounges, but you’ll now be paying a premium to fly with Etihad when using your Velocity points.

-The main alternative to Etihad redemptions, at least to Europe from Eastern Australian capitals, is with Singapore Airlines, which now have significantly cheaper redemption rates.
-From WA you could also consider Singapore Airlines as a logistically viable, and cheaper alternative to get to San Francisco or Los Angeles.
+The main alternative to Etihad redemptions, at least to Europe from Eastern Australian capitals, is with Singapore Airlines.
+From WA, you could also consider Singapore Airlines as a logistically viable, and cheaper alternative to get to San Francisco or Los Angeles.